serverless/blog/posts/XXXX-XX-XX-tdd-serverless.md

 invoke test ...................
 Invoke test(s)
 ```

 To create test to existing function, use `create test` command with parameter `-f` or `--function`.
-In this example project there is a already a function called `currentTime`.
+In this example project there is already a function called `currentTime`.
 To create test stub for that, run `sls create test -f currentTime` and it should print out `Serverless: serverless-mocha-plugin: created test/currentTime.js`.

-Next, invoke the test by running `sls invoke test` and to output should be something like this.
+Next, invoke the test by running `sls invoke test` and to output should be something like this:

 ```Bash
   currentTime